mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space 3.md

 KAPA-BAWABAW The kapa-bawabaw is a large semiaquatic molluscoid the size of a [[Terra|Terran]] cow that lives in the swamps of Marhaban.
 They have a thick yellow hide speckled with orange markings and six eyes; two large eyes and four smaller ones.
 Inside its wide shell-like mouth are three rows of hardened ridges that the kapa-bawabaw uses to chew the vegetation it lives on.
 Along its underside it has multiple pairs of flipper-like pseudopods that it uses to propel itself through water.
 In the water the kapa-bawabaw is a graceful swimmer but on land it moves with an awkward humping motion.
 The kapa-bawabaw was domesticated early in Bwap history and are in general docile.
 The only exception to this is when the hermaphroditic kapa-bawabaw come into rut and become aggressive and territorial.

 Bwaps have a number of uses for kapa-bawabaw.
 They use the mucus from the kapa-bawbaw's hide as both pickling agent and preservative in cooking, the fertilised eggs are considered a delicacy and the hide, when tanned and prepared correctly, is used as material for clothing.
 Collecting the eggs is a risky endeavor, as brooding kapa-bawabaw are extremely protective.
-Primitive Bwaps would use the collection of kapa- bawabaw eggs as a rite of passage for young males entering adulthood and the rite is still practiced today in a less dangerous, figurative fashion.
+Primitive Bwaps would use the collection of kapa-bawabaw eggs as a rite of passage for young males entering adulthood and the rite is still practiced today in a less dangerous, figurative fashion.

 ### PAWBAWEPKA